Zeroes of quaternionic modular forms and central $L$-values: Periods and -values

 \begin{proof} By orthogonality of characters, we have $\sum_{\chi \in \widehat{\Cl}(K)} P_{K,\chi}(\phi) = h_K \phi(1)$.
 Hence some $P_{K,\chi}(\phi) \ne 0$ if $\phi(1)$ is. \end{proof}

 When $h_K=1$, this theorem overlaps with the previous one.

 \begin{rem} The above argument similarly works (via a different linear combination of characters) if $\phi$ is nonzero on some element in the image of $\Cl(K)$.
 This fact was used in \cite{michel-venkatesh} to make the same conclusion for any eigenform $\phi$ if $D$ is sufficiently large (and in fact get a lower bound on how many $\chi$ satisfy $L(\frac 12, \phi_K \otimes \chi) \ne 0$).
-We emphasize that the nonvanishing of $\phi$ at a certain value implies the nonvanishing of some twisted $L$-value also for small $D$. \end{rem}
+Our point is that the nonvanishing of $\phi$ at a certain value also implies the nonvanishing of twisted $L$-values for small $D$. \end{rem}

 We also remark that \cref{prop:classmap1} implies $P_{K,\chi^{-1}}(\phi) = P_{K,\chi}(\sigma_N(\phi)) = \eps_N(\phi) P_{K,\chi}(\phi)$.
 This corresponds to the fact that $L(\frac 12, \phi_K \otimes \chi) = \eps(\frac 12, \phi_K \otimes \chi) L(\frac 12, \phi_K \otimes \chi^{-1})$, because the representations $\pi_K \otimes \chi$ and $\pi_K \otimes \chi^{-1}$ are contragredient.
 In particular, another statement one can make about non-vanishing of twists is that $L(\frac 12, \phi_K \otimes \chi) \ne 0$ if and only if $L(\frac 12, \phi_K \otimes \chi^{-1}) \ne 0$.